yash04747/docs/docs/configuration/api.md

 Redux can have an unlimited number of sessions running at once.
 Hence, the [opt_name](global_arguments.md#opt-name) is so crucial.
 It must be unique, and it is the first variable for the methods within the Redux API.

-For safety reasons, and to ensure Redux has loaded properly, it is advised to put a if statement before you use the API in case Redux has not been loaded yet. code.
+For safety reasons, and to ensure Redux has loaded properly, it is advised to put an if statement before you use the API in case Redux has not been loaded yet. code.